 And while some of the chemical ingredients used in non-organic skincare products are known to give fast acting results that appear to work at first, they can end up causing more damage over time.

 The good news is that organic skincare products cleanse, tone, exfoliate, treat and moisturize your skin without using any of these noxious artificial chemicals or additives.
 Organic ingredients are also grown without the use of harsh pesticides and GMO’s.
 Importantly, truly organic products come with an organic certification.
-That certification proves that a recognized third party has carefully monitored every step of the production process to ensure that only the good stuff makes its way into organic products.
+This certification proves that a recognized third party has carefully monitored every step of the production process to ensure that only the good stuff makes its way into organic products.

 They provide better results.
 One of the biggest claims associated with organic ingredients is that they are particularly high in antioxidants; in fact, studies have shown that organic fruits and vegetables hold more antioxidants than their non-organic counterparts.